In Depth Baby Product Reviews Led by a Pediatrician

 Gusset lacks softness

-The babygoal Reusable includes six diaper covers, six microfiber inserts, and four bamboo inserts, providing everything you need to start cloth diapering.
-So, if you're hesitant to try cloth diapering due to upfront cost or need to bolster your stash for certain situations, such as postponing laundry day a tad longer, the babygoal Reusable may work for you.
-During testing, we experienced no leaks.
-It offers a suitable fit, and we appreciate the double row of waist snaps that help keep the diaper in place.
+The babygoal Reusable comes with six diaper covers, six microfiber inserts, and four bamboo inserts, everything you need to start cloth diapering.
+So, if you're on the fence, perhaps due to upfront costs or just want to bolster your stash for certain situations, like to postpone laundry day a tad longer, this set could be a great set.
+During testing, we experienced no leaks, and the diaper provided a comfortable fit.
+We especially liked the double row of waist snaps, which help keep the diaper snug and in place.

 Sometimes, low cost equals low quality, which applies to this contender.
-While it doesn't compare to premium diapers, it gets the job done and performs better than some.
-However, our testers remarked, “I'm worried this won't last through the diapering years, much less multiple babies.”
-If you have a bigger budget, we prefer the performance and higher quality of the Rumparooz Pocket.
-While it absorbs moisture quickly, high saturation may pose a problem.
-Also, you'll need to stuff this pocket diaper, and the pocket's elastic creates a smaller space.
-But, if you can overlook these flaws and are willing to change diapers more frequently, we think the babygoal Reusable is worth considering.
+While it doesn't match premium diapers, it gets the job done and performs better than some.
+However, our testers remarked, “I'm worried it won't last through the diapering years, much less multiple babies.”
+If your budget allows, we prefer the performance and higher quality of the Rumparooz G3 Pocket Cloth.
+Also, while babygoal absorbs moisture quickly, high saturation may pose a problem, and the pocket's elastic creates a smaller space when stuffing.
+But if you can overlook these downsides and don't mind more frequent changes, the babygoal Reusable is worth considering.

 Read more: babygoal Reusable review